The Bible says in Psalm 88:1-2, O LORD God

 The Bible says in Psalm 88:6-8, Thou hast

-away mine acquaintance far from me; thou hast made me an abomination unto them:
+Thou hast put away mine acquaintance far from me; thou hast made me an

-I am shut up, and I cannot come forth.
-The Psalmist was
+abomination unto them: I am shut up, and I cannot come forth.

-deeps.
-God wrath was hard upon him.
+darkness, in the deeps.
+Gods wrath was hard upon him.
 God afflicted him.
 God made

 him an abomination to his friends and family.
 God is involved in all things.